FHU/2023-os-memes/_posts/2023-02-16-horseghc-proportional-share-meme.md

 ---
-title:
+title: SharingHulk
-author:
+author: gavin
-image:
+image: HulkShare.png
-chapter:
+chapter: 9
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+Instead of scheduling based on response time the fair-share scheduler tries to guarantee a dedicated amount of cpu time for each job.